SIT771 - Object-Oriented Development

 Content

-In this unit students learn to construct computer programs using iterative development processes and object oriented analysis, design, and programming techniques.
-The unit assumes no prior knowledge and introduces students to fundamental programming principles, programming abstractions, control mechanisms, and how these operate within the computer.
-Students learn to build programs that use objects and classes, variables, methods, parameters, types, libraries, control flow, and associated statements.
-In addition to these fundamentals, students also learn to apply the object-oriented principles of abstraction, encapsulation, inheritance and polymorphism to analyse, design, and implement object oriented programs.
-This includes use of programming language libraries and features that support these principles.
+In this unit, students will learn how to construct computer programs using iterative development processes and object-oriented analysis, design, and programming techniques.
+The unit assumes no prior knowledge and introduces students to fundamental programming principles, programming abstractions, control mechanisms, and how these operate within a software application.
+Students will learn to build programs that use objects and classes, variables, methods, parameters, types, libraries, control flow, and associated statements.
+With project-based learning, students will learn to apply the object-oriented principles of abstraction, encapsulation, inheritance and polymorphism to analyse, design, and implement object-oriented programs.

 Hurdle requirement